Released: May 2019

 Whip at candlesticks and you may produce an orb; collect one to make the Vampire Killer longer and another to have it shoot fireballs.
 You can also grab a Cross to receive a generous invincibility but that’s about it for power-ups.
 Collect coins for points; you’ll get an extra life for every 10,000 points and, the more enemies you destroy, coins you collect, and faster you beat a stage, the more points you’ll receive as a bonus.
 Otherwise, that’s pretty much all there is.

 Did you ever play Castlevania: The Adventure on the Game Boy?
 Do you give the game a pass (or, at least, some slack) because it was a Game Boy title or did you think Nintendo’s handheld was capable of producing a much better Castlevania title?
 What was your favourite Game Boy game back in the day?
-Whatever you think about the game, or Castlevania, in general, leave a comment below and pop back next Saturday for my review of the next Castlevania title in the Castlevania Anniversary Collection.
+Whatever you think about the game, or Castlevania, in general, leave a comment below and check out my other Castlevania reviews.